 - Top with vegan parmesan cheese when they are just out of the oven.

-- Add cooked mushrooms, sautéed onions, or roasted peppers.
+- Add Smoky Glazed Mushrooms, sautéed onions, or roasted peppers.
 Just make sure the mixture is not watery or liquidy to avoid the dreaded soggy bottoms.

 How To Make Mini Vegan Spinach Artichoke and Sund-Dred Tomato Cups